 Costs: Small pumpkins are $1-5, they range up, with the extra large exotics going for $50.

 Location: 850 Cabrillo Hwy N. Highway 1, north of the strip mall with the Safeway.
 Located right next to Andreotti Farms.

 Cozzolini’s Pumpkin Patch

-Like 4-C’s, Cozzolinos is another farm that does both Christmas Trees and pumpkins.
-They are all about the pumpkins and don’t do fall festival activities.
+Like 4-C’s, Cozzolinos is another farm that does both Christmas Trees, a farmstand and pumpkins.
+In the fall, they are all about the pumpkins and don’t do fall festival activities.
 But their pumpkins are gorgeous.
 They have a ton of varietals, including the freaky looking one in the picture above.
 Looks like something from a horror movie doesn’t it?
 Perfect for a frightful Halloween front porch.
-They are located right next to Pastorinos.
-In fact, they don’t have great signage, and it looks like they are actually part of Pastorino.
-But you’ll know you are in the right place when you see the weird variety of pumpkins that they stock there.
+They are located across Highway 92 from Bongards Nursery.

 Hours: Fri 9:30a-5p, Sat-Sun 9a-5p.

 Location: 12599 San Mateo Rd, Half Moon Bay.
 If you Google it, it will give you the address for the Christmas farm, which is not in the same location.